• News

 Pages: 1 2 3

-Filed Under: Articles and Opinions, Gary Collinson, Movies, News, Television, The Week in Spandex Tagged With: Agents of S.H.I.E.L.D., Animated Spider-Man, Ant-Man, Ant-Man and the Wasp, Aquaman, Arrow, Batman, Batman v Superman: Dawn of Justice, Batman: The Killing Joke, Cyborg, DC, DC Extended Universe, DC's Legends of Tomorrow, Deadpool 2, Doctor Strange, Ghost Rider, Gotham, green lantern corps, Guardians of the Galaxy, Guardians of the Galaxy Vol. 2, Jessica Jones, Justice League, Krypton, LEGO DC Comics Super Heroes - Justice League: Gotham City Breakout, Marvel, Marvel Cinematic Universe, Silver Sable, Spider-Man, Spider-Man: Homecoming, Suicide Squad, Supergirl, Superman, The Flash, Thor: Ragnarok, Ultimate Spider-Man vs. The Sinister 6, Vixen, Wolverine 3, Wonder Woman, X-Men: Apocalypse
+Filed Under: Articles, Opinions and Long Reads, Gary Collinson, Movies, News, Television, The Week in Spandex Tagged With: Agents of S.H.I.E.L.D., Animated Spider-Man, Ant-Man, Ant-Man and the Wasp, Aquaman, Arrow, Batman, Batman v Superman: Dawn of Justice, Batman: The Killing Joke, Cyborg, DC, DC Extended Universe, DC's Legends of Tomorrow, Deadpool 2, Doctor Strange, Ghost Rider, Gotham, green lantern corps, Guardians of the Galaxy, Guardians of the Galaxy Vol. 2, Jessica Jones, Justice League, Krypton, LEGO DC Comics Super Heroes - Justice League: Gotham City Breakout, Marvel, Marvel Cinematic Universe, Silver Sable, Spider-Man, Spider-Man: Homecoming, Suicide Squad, Supergirl, Superman, The Flash, Thor: Ragnarok, Ultimate Spider-Man vs. The Sinister 6, Vixen, Wolverine 3, Wonder Woman, X-Men: Apocalypse

 About Gary Collinson